Don’t Throw Away Your Citrus Rinds – Dry and Save Them For Recipes That Call for Zest

 Now, when I have oranges in the house for snacking, lemons for seasoning fish, or limes for a tangy rice, I will dry and powder their rinds.
-No more will I need to make a special trip to the market for just a touch of citrus flavor.
-I’ll be a quick draw citrus cowgirl – my pistol teaspoon loaded with gun citrus powder ready to take on any recipe that comes my way (I had to bring in the Wild West theme somehow).
+No longer will I need to make a special trip to the market for just a touch of citrus flavor.

 How To Use Powdered Zest

 Use powdered zest exactly as you would fresh zest (1 tsp of fresh zest = 1 tsp of powdered zest).
 While it’s just as strong as its fresh counterpart, powdered zest has a more mellow, robust flavor (not quite as acidic).
 In a VERY informal taste test of two orange maple syrups – one made with fresh zest and the other with powdered zest – both Jonathan and I preferred the powdered.
 I realize that this is not very useful data, but I encourage you to perform your own tests at home and report back.

 Peel off the rind before eating or juicing your fruit.
 Try not to get too much of the white – it’s bitter.